amolvaze/Placeholder/README.md

 Problem-2 -> IE 9 or earlier versions do not sometimes support textarea limit property.

-Solution:- This project aims to overcome this problem & one of the possible solutions has been presented.
+Solution:- This project aims to overcome these problems &  possible solutions has been presented.

 Project makes use of JQuery & few placeholder.js files have been tried to come up with solutions.